|

 &Y | Subscript |

-Text in headers and footers can be justified (aligned) to the left, center and right by prefixing the text with the control characters &L
+Text in headers and footers can be justified (aligned) to the left, center and right by prefixing the text with the control characters &L, &C and &R.

 For example (with ASCII art representation of the results):